jonstreeter/edopro-CardPlus/README.md

 ### Windows Build
 📥 **[Download Latest Windows Release](https://github.com/jonstreeter/edopro-CardPlus/releases)**

-### Setup Instructions
+### Installation
-1. Download and extract the release
+1. Download and extract the ZIP file
-2. Run `setup_assets.bat` to download required game assets (textures, sounds, card databases)
-3. Launch `ygoprodll.exe`
+2. Run `ygoprodll.exe`

+That's it!
+All game assets are included in the release.

+### Network Play
+CardPlus is **fully compatible** with regular EDOPro for online play.
+You can connect to the official ProjectIgnis servers and play against users running standard EDOPro.

 ## Building from Source